wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Terrafrom provides its own <a href="#Modules">modules</a>.

+PROTIP: Don't blindly include public assets in your code.
+First scan them.
+Then copy lines and test them.

 Terraform Modules are how to add "smartness" to manage each DevOps component:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/39751305-fb4167b4-5274-11e8-9ee4-b62324002453.png">